WIPACrepo/cvmfs/README.md

 ## Current Build

-Inside the correct OS environment (possibly inside a container), run the following:
+Inside the correct OS environment (possibly inside a container), run the following python scripts (using python3).

 Build the base software: